 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Ideally for labor, the baby is positioned head-down, facing the mother’s back, with the chin tucked to its chest and the back of the head ready to enter the pelvis.
-This is called cephalic presentation.
-Most babies settle into this position within the 32nd and 36th weeks of pregnancy.
+Ideally for labor, the baby is positioned head-down, facing the mother’s back with the chin tucked to its chest and the back of the head ready to enter the pelvis.
+This position is called cephalic presentation.
+Most babies settle into this position within the 32nd to 36th weeks of pregnancy.